Surfers walking along the beach in Portugal

 Don’t be this guy

 Sunscreen isn’t only for Irish tourists.
-It’s the first line of defence in protecting your skin from a terribly uncomfortable sleep or worse… full-blown third-degree burns.
-Nobody wants to look like a fresh slice of tomato after a surf and as they say in Australia – the country with the most incidents of skin cancer per capita – there’s nothing cool about a tan.
+It’s the first line of defence in protecting your skin from a terribly uncomfortable sleep or worse full-blown third-degree burns.
+Nobody wants to look like a fresh slice of tomato after a surf.

 So if you’re booking a surf camp in Portugal, don’t be afraid to apply a liberal amount of sunscreen to any exposed skin.
 That includes the back of your ears and that notoriously susceptible burn zone beneath your eyes.
-Temperatures here can be brutal.
-Like, upwards of 30˚C with nowhere to hide brutal.
-Even 20 minutes in the water with temperatures like that combined with the glare reflecting off the ocean’s surface can turn you into a human beetroot.
-Don’t be the beetroot guy or girl at the Rapture camp dinner table.
+Temperatures here can be brutal (upwards of 30˚C with nowhere to hide brutal).
+Even 20 minutes in the water with temperatures like that combined with the glare reflecting off the ocean’s surface can turn you the colour of a beetroot.

 A group of Portuguese people at a party